cortex-lab/phy/docs/clustering.md

 `new_unit_id` follows `⇒`; it is provenance only because phy allocates the result through its ordinary merge model.
 There are no row action buttons.
 Hover a row for its full IDs, key, status, reference, and any reason.
-Row colors identify the active, accepted, accepted-modified, rejected, stale, and invalid lifecycle states.
+Row colors identify accepted, accepted-modified, rejected, stale, and invalid lifecycle states.
+The selected-row background alone identifies the active review, leaving blue text reserved for the merge reference cluster.

 The `P` label is intended for navigation and discussion; filtering and status changes do not renumber it.
 Review persistence continues to use the internal